syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/dimensions.md

 ## Size for container

-Heat map can be rendered to its container size.
+Heatmap can be rendered to its container size.
 You can set the size through inline or CSS.

 ```javascript
     <div id='container'>